sohretaga/eiLink-Backend-task/README.md

 Note: You can perform operations such as deleting and updating (PUT, DELETE) within the links.

 You can get different results by changing the id's in the links.

+Postgresql used as database
+Code was formatted with Black